 Below, our team specializing in company formation in Japan lists the main business forms.

-- The branch: one of the ways in which a foreign company can establish its presence on the Japanese market; the most important issue to consider is that the foreign entity is fully liable for its Japanese branch.
+5. The branch: one of the ways in which a foreign company can establish its presence in the Japanese market; the most important issue to consider is that the foreign entity is fully liable for its Japanese branch.

 Details about each of these can be found below in this article.
 If you have questions, please do not hesitate to contact us.